Seven Topics to consider when choosing an outpatient, Orthopedic or Sports-Oriented Physical Therapy Clinic.

 How much time will I get with my therapist during each session?

-In this case more is not always better, but less than 30 minutes of one-on-one time may not be sufficient to reassess your condition and progress you during each session.
+In this case more is not always better, but less than 30 minutes of one-on-one time for in person sessions may not be sufficient to reassess your condition and progress you during each session.
 At these facilities, they may have the per visit cost benefit of being in network, but it may take more than twice the visits to help you achieve your goals with minimal one on one time at each session and twice as many sessions to attend.
 As such, comparing costs on a per session basis can often mislead patients and be much more costly, stressful and frustrating in the long run.
-We use 40 minute treatment slots and have found that this is a nice balance for us and our patients.
+We use 40 minute treatment slots for our in person sessions and have found that this is a nice balance for us and our patients.
 Some clinics have one hour slots, but then include putting you on a stationary bike for 15-20 minutes as a part of that or don’t commit themselves to you as you deserve.
 Be sure to ask if their facility “double-books” appointment slots.
 In my opinion, your health should be taken seriously by you and any practitioner from whom you might seek help.
+Find out if telehealth sessions are available so that you know you have found a group that is comprehensive in their service offerings and available to you when you need them most.

 Will I see the same therapist on each session?